Dear Atty. Duran-Schulze,

 Here are the guidelines in hearing requirements:

-1. There must be “ample opportunity to be heard”, meaning any meaning opportunity (verbal or written) given to the employee to:
+- There must be “ample opportunity to be heard”, meaning any meaning opportunity (verbal or written) given to the employee to:

-1. Answer the charges against him and
+- Answer the charges against him and

-2. Submit evidence in support of his defense, whether in a hearing, conference or some other fair, just and reasonable way.
+- Submit evidence in support of his defense, whether in a hearing, conference or some other fair, just and reasonable way.

-2. A formal hearing or conference becomes mandatory when:
+- A formal hearing or conference becomes mandatory when:

-2. Substantial evidentiary disputes exist,
+- Substantial evidentiary disputes exist;

-4. When similar circumstances warrant.
+- When similar circumstances warrant.

-3. The “ample opportunity to be heard” standard in the Labor Code prevails over the “hearing or conference” requirement in the implementing rules and regulations.
+- The “ample opportunity to be heard” standard in the Labor Code prevails over the “hearing or conference” requirement in the implementing rules and regulations.

 A formal hearing only becomes mandatory in termination cases when so required under company rules or when the employee requests for it.
-“To be heard” does not mean verbal argumentation alone inasmuch as one may be heard just as effectively through written explanations, submissions or pleadings.
-(Yolando Bravo v.
-Urios College Now Father Saturnino Urios University, 2017, as penned by J. Leonen)
+“To be heard” does not mean verbal argumentation alone inasmuch as one may be heard just as effectively through written explanations, submissions or pleadings (Yolando Bravo v.
+Urios College Now Father Saturnino Urios University, 2017, as penned by J. Leonen).

 Considering that the cost of a labor dispute can be expensive, even if the situation does require the holding of an administrative hearing, it is recommended to do so to ensure that the employer would have a stronger position in the dismissal or effecting the disciplinary action against the employee.

-Need further information and assistance?
-Talk to our Legal team at Duran & Duran-Schulze Law.
-Call us today at (+632) 478 5826 or send an email to info@duranschulze.com for more information.
+Do you have any further questions that need to be addressed?
+Talk to our team at Duran & Duran-Schulze Law to know more.
+You may reach us at (+632) 8478 5826 or +63 917 194 0482, or email info@duranschulze.com for more information.